-- Prior to reporting on its activities to the full board and/or to shareholders, is the committee satisfied a process is in place to ensure that all matters in the committee charter are covered sufficiently by its activities? - Do committee members have the time to do their jobs effectively and fulfill the responsibilities specified by the charter? - Does the committee serve as an advocate for financial reporting, and the related internal controls, in working with other board committees and the full board to monitor execution of corporate initiatives, such as cost-reduction plans as well as enterprise resource planning and financial system implementations, so that they are not unintentionally implemented in ways that would compromise management's meeting of its financial reporting responsibilities? - Regarding committee meetings: - Are briefing and other materials distributed well in advance?
-Do committee members review those materials prior to the meeting? - Do reports include executive summaries that highlight issues and critical points to allow for discussion (versus presentation) during meetings? - Do meetings allow open and candid discussions among attendees? - If a member serves simultaneously on multiple audit committees (say, for more than three public companies), has the board considered whether that individual is able to devote sufficient time and attention to the items on the company's audit committee agenda?
+- Prior to reporting on its activities to the full board and/or to shareholders, is the committee satisfied a process is in place to ensure that all matters in the committee charter are covered sufficiently by its activities? - Do committee members have the time to do their jobs effectively and fulfill the responsibilities specified by the charter? - Does the committee serve as an advocate for financial reporting, and the related internal controls, in working with other board committees and the full board to monitor execution of corporate initiatives, such as cost-reduction plans, AI implementations, workforce transition (to or from remote and inperson work arrangements) as well as enterprise resource planning and financial system implementations, so that they are not unintentionally implemented in ways that would compromise management's meeting of its financial reporting responsibilities? - Regarding committee meetings: - Are briefing and other materials concise and focused?
+Are they distributed well in advance?
+Do committee members review those materials prior to the meeting? - Do reports include executive summaries that highlight issues and critical points to allow for focused discussions (versus presentations) during meetings? - Do meetings allow open and candid discussions among attendees? - If a member serves simultaneously on multiple audit committees (say, for more than three public companies), has the board considered whether that individual is able to devote sufficient time and attention to the items on the company's audit committee agenda?

-- At least annually, does the committee: - Perform a robust self-assessment, including the contribution and performance of individual members, and are the results discussed with committee members in executive session and plans developed to implement improvements? - Review its responsibilities to ensure that its workload is manageable? - Obtain informal feedback from the board, CEO, CFO and external auditors as to how it can best contribute value?
+- At least annually, does the committee: - Perform a robust self-assessment, including the contribution and performance of individual members, and are the results discussed with committee members in executive session and plans developed to implement improvements? - Review its responsibilities with the board chair to ensure that its workload is manageable? - Obtain informal feedback from the board, CEO, CFO and external auditors as to how it can best contribute value?